 ILA: Pioneering Aerospace since 1909

-Thanks to the newly created platform, ILA DIGITAL, aerospace pioneers will also have the opportunity to follow a large part of the daily onsite programme virtually.
-What is more, this novel virtual space offers product presentations, matchmaking, lead generation, and personal meetings in online cafés and dedicated digital exhibitor spaces, allowing for a maximum of outreach and interaction.
+Thanks to the newly created platform, ILA DIGITAL, aerospace pioneers also had the opportunity to follow a large part of the daily onsite programme virtually.
+This novel virtual space features product presentations, matchmaking, lead generation, and personal meetings in online cafés and dedicated digital exhibitor spaces, allowing for a maximum of outreach and interaction.

 113 years reflecting the history of aviation and aerospace The ILA stands for tradition and innovation in equal measure.
 It is the oldest and most traditional aerospace trade show in the world.
 Today, it is one of the most important trade show events in

 The history of the ILA begins with the first international air show, held in Frankfurt am Main from July 10 to October 17, 1909.
 It was not only the world's first independent air show, but also the first international platform for aeronautical communication in the still young aviation industry.
 After only one year of preparations, a comprehensive overview of the state of airship construction and aviation technology in Germany was presented to the fascinated public and the experts in the summer of 1909: Over a period of 100 days, 500 exhibitors displayed airships, airplanes and balloons that captivated 1.5 million visitors.
 The star of the exhibition was an airplane built by the Wright brothers, which was brought to Frankfurt for a week from display flights in Berlin.